bobvanderlinden/softwarebakeryblog/projects/drivedroid.markdown

 * (Re)start your PC and make sure the correct boot priority is set in the bios
 * The image should now be booted on your PC

+## True CD-rom emulation

+Most phones emulate an USB stick when using DriveDroid.
+This is baked into the kernel of your phone.
+This allows you to use images that are compatible with USB sticks, but if ISO files do not support this, you need to [convert those images to be compatible with USB](/using-rufus-to-create-bootable-usb-images).
+Another possibility is making your phone emulate a CD-rom drive instead of an USB stick.
+This allows you to use *any* ISO file and boot from it.

+To get CD-rom emulation support you need to install a custom kernel or rom on your phone that supports this feature.
+You can find out which roms do on [the XDA forums](http://forum.xda-developers.com/showthread.php?t=2196707) under 'True CD-rom emulation'.

 ## Tutorials

 * [Installing ISOs on DriveDroid](/using-rufus-to-create-bootable-usb-images)